This Isn't Funny

-This Isn't Funny is a 2015 romantic comedy movie directed by Paul Aston.
-It was produced in the United States by Easy Open Productions, Metropolitan Entertainment and Nut Bucket Films.
+This Isn't Funny is a 2015 romantic comedy movie directed by Paul Ashton and written by Ashton and Katie Page.
+It was produced in the United States by Easy Open Productions, Metropolitan Entertainment, Not Bucket Films and Underman/Omega Girl Inc.

 Plot

 Eliot Anderson, a stand-up comic, and Jamie Thompson, a juice store manager, meet and work out their relationship with each other.
 Each character also has family problems - especially with their parents.
 Eliot has a psychiatrist who has medicated her for over 12 years.
 She doesn't like taking the pills and skips her dose occasionally.
 Jamie's drugs are recreational, mostly alcohol and molly.